hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 This interactive app allows you to run an RStudio session on the cluster.
 You will be running RStudio with R 4.2.1.
 For more information on how to use RStudio, check out the ´official documentation <https://docs.rstudio.com/>´_.

 The use is very similar to regular RStudio.
-It is recommended to install packages in a folder on your ´$VSC_DATA´ instead of the default location though, to avoid clogging your ´$VSC_HOME´.
-You can do this by using the ´lib´ argument for both the ´install.packages´ and the ´library´ function.
+It is recommended to install packages in a folder on your ``$VSC_DATA`` instead of the default location though, to avoid clogging your ``$VSC_HOME``.
+You can do this by using the ``lib`` argument for both the ``install.packages`` and the ``library`` function.

 **Remarks:**

 - Navigating between your different directories is possible using the file explorer.
 If you are navigating by clicking the folder, you will notice that you can see all user folders.
 You do not have access to these, and you will receive an error when you try to open them.
 You will also notice that you cannot use the same way of navigating after this.
 Another solution is to click the three dots on the right (...) and enter your file location.
-- The 'Tools-Install packages' interface does not allow you to select any other path than the default in your `$VSC_HOME`.
-It is recommended to use the `install.packages` function instead.
+- The 'Tools-Install packages' interface does not allow you to select any other path than the default in your ``$VSC_HOME``.
+It is recommended to use the ``install.packages`` function instead.

 Tensorboard
 ===========

 Tensorboard is an app that allows you to visualize and measure different ascpects of your machine learning workflow.
 Have a look at the `official guidelines <https://www.tensorflow.org/tensorboard/get_started>`_ for more detailed information.

 The Tensorboard interactive session requires you to specify a project (or log) directory in your submission options.
+This is a relative directory starting from your
+``$VSC_DATA``.
 It is not possible to navigate to the correct folder from within the app.

 code-server
 ===========